 Me: It’s ok it’s like 20 mins home

 Jason: Take it slow…

-Uneventful ride home, but at least my brakes didn’t stick anymore.
-After getting home the gauze was bleeding through my makeshift bandage, and I was worried about getting an infection so I decided to haul myself to Urgent Care.
+During the uneventful ride home, my brakes didn’t stick anymore.
+After getting home the gauze was seeping through my makeshift bandage, and I was worried about getting an infection so I decided to haul myself to Urgent Care.